 Template detection on ultrasonic social calls of Spix’s disc-winged bats

-We recorded 30 individuals of Spix’s disc-winged bats at Baru Biological Station, in south-western Costa Rica in January 2020.
-Bats were captured at their roosting sites (furled leaves of Zingeberaceae plants).
-Each individual bat was released in a large flight cage (9 x 4 x 3 m) for a 5 min period and their ultrasonic inquiry calls were recorded using a condenser microphone (CM16, Avisoft Bioacoustics, Glienike/Nordbahn, Germany) through an Avisoft UltraSoundGate 116Hm plugged into a laptop computer running Avisoft-Recorder software.
+We recorded 30 individuals of Spix’s disc-winged bats (Thyroptera tricolor) at Barú Biological Station, in south-western Costa Rica in January 2020.
+Bats were captured at their roosting sites (furled leaves of Zingiberaceae plants).
+Each individual bat was released in a large flight cage (9 x 4 x 3 m) for a 5-minute period and their ultrasonic inquiry calls (cite) were recorded using a condenser microphone (CM16, Avisoft Bioacoustics, Glienike/Nordbahn, Germany) through an Avisoft UltraSoundGate 116Hm plugged into a laptop computer running Avisoft-Recorder software.
 Recordings were made at a sampling rate of 500 kHz and an amplitude resolution of 16 bits.

 Recordings were manually annotated using Raven Pro 1.6 (XXXX).
 Annotations were created by visual inspection of spectrograms, in which the start and end of signals were determined by the location of the continuous traces of power spectral entropy of the target signals.
 A total of 644 calls were annotated (~21 calls per recording).
-Annotations were made with a time window of 200 samples and 70% of overlap.
-Annotations were then imported into R using the package Rraven (XXXX).
+Annotations were made with a time window of 200 samples and 70% of overlap, and were then imported into R using the package Rraven (XXXX).

 Inquiry calls of Spix’s disc-winged bats are structurally stereotyped.
-Most variation is found between individuals although the basic form of a short, downward broadband frequency modulation is always shared (Fig. BAT-SPECTRO, Araya-Salas et al 2021 ontogeny).
+Most variation is found among individuals, although the basic form of a short, downward broadband frequency modulation is always shared (Fig. BAT-SPECTRO, Araya-Salas et al 2021 ontogeny).

 Fig. BAT-SPECTRO.
 Example spectrograms of Spix’s disc-winged social calls for each of the 30 recordings used in the analysis.
 The highest signal-to-noise ratio call by sound file are shown.
 The time scale range is 71 ms and the frequency range 10-44 kHz

-Template-based detection is a useful approach when there is little structural differences in the target signals.
+Template-based detection is a useful approach when there are few structural differences in the target signals (e.g. when signals are produced in a highly stereotyped manner).
 We used this approach in ohun to detect inquiry calls.
 To do this, we tested the performance of three acoustic templates on a training subset of five sound files.
 The function get_templates finds several signals representative of the variation in signal structure.
-This function measures several spectrographic parameters which are then summarized using Principal Component Analysis.
+This function measures several spectrographic parameters which are then summarized using a Principal Component Analysis.
 The first two components are used to project the acoustic space.
-On this space the function defines sub-spaces as equal-size slices of a circle centered at the centroid of the acoustic space.
+In this space, the function defines sub-spaces as equal-size slices of a circle centered at the centroid of the acoustic space.
 Templates are then selected as those closer to the centroid within each of the sub-spaces, including the centroid for the entire acoustic space.
 The user needs to define the number of sub-spaces in which the acoustic space will be split.

 # read manual annotations manual_ref_thy <- read.csv("manual_annotations_thyroptera.csv") # get random subset of 5 sound files for training set.seed(1) train_files <- sample(unique(manual_ref_thy$sound.files), size = 5) train_ref <- manual_ref_thy[manual_ref_thy$sound.files %in% train_files, ] # the rest for testin g test_files <- setdiff(manual_ref_thy$sound.files, train_files) test_ref <- manual_ref_thy[manual_ref_thy$sound.files %in% test_files, ] # find templates templates <- get_templates(train_ref, path = data_path, bp = c(10, 50), ovlp = 70, wl = 200, n.sub.spaces = 3)